daboehme/caliper-tutorial/tutorial/recording_metadata.md

 adiak::value("dimensions", dims);
 ```

-In C, adiak provides the `adiak_namevalue` function, which uses a printf-style
+C programs should use the `adiak_namevalue` function, which uses a printf-style
 type descriptor to describe the desired datatype:

 ```c